CMihai99/fyndro/Documentation/maintainer/PullRequests.md

 That will create a signed tag called `comp-misc-1.9.2` based on the last commit in the `comp-misc-next` branch.

-Michael will only accept pull requests based on a signed tag.
+Mihai will only accept pull requests based on a signed tag.
 Other maintainers may differ.

 When you run the command above, git will drop you into an editor and ask you to describe the tag.
 In this case, you are describing a pull request, so outline what is contained here,